5.3 Youth representation bodies

 Example: German Federal Youth Council

 On a national level, the German Federal Youth Council (Deutscher Bundesjugendring, DBJR) represents the interests of children and young people and its members in public and in governmental and parliamentary dealings.
 DBJR is committed to giving children and young people the opportunity and freedom to participate.
-It works in committees and working groups and issues statements on laws and youth reports.
+It works in committees and working groups and issues statements on laws, youth reports and many other topics.
 It contributes its views and long-standing experience to political debate.

 The DBJR is a registered association.
 It is a non-profit organisation.
 It pursues charitable goals and does not exist primarily to serve its own financial interests.
 DBJR funds can only be used for the purposes defined in its articles of association.
-The DBJR is financed from public funds, namely the Child and Youth Plan of the Federation (Kinder- und Jugendplan des Bundes, KJP) and is thus subject to the administrative and financial regulations set out in the Child and Youth Plan guidelines.
+The DBJR is financed from public funds, including the Child and Youth Plan of the Federation (Kinder- und Jugendplan des Bundes, KJP) and is thus subject to the corresponding administrative and financial regulations.

-Members of DBJR: 29 youth organisations, 16 regional youth councils and 7 affiliated organisations.
+Members of the DBJR are many youth associations, regional youth councils and affiliated associations.
 Its members repre-sent a broad spectrum of organisations, from denominational, green and cultural associa-tions to young workers and guide/scout associations, humanitarian organisations and mi-grant youth organisations.

 The executive bodies of DBJR are the Plenary Assembly, the Main Committee, and the Board.
 General meetings are held at least once a year.
 The Main Committee meets at least four times a year.
 The Board meets between eight to ten times a year.
 It leads the political conversations and represents the German Federal Youth Council at events.